AdguardTeam/AdguardKnowledgeBase/13.technical-support/04.Reporting-Tool/docs.en.md

 * Fill in the form for reporting a complaint;
 * After you've filled in the form, an issue on [GitHub](https://github.com/AdguardTeam/AdguardFilters/issues) will be created automatically.
 There will also be a link to monitor progress towards the solution of your problem.

-2) [Report to GitHub](agrd.io/report) (All settings have to be entered manually).

 <a id="Android"></a>

 ### **Android**

-1) Directly from the AdGuard app:

 * Open AdGuard settings;
 * **Support**;
 * **Send Feedback**.
-* Missed ad or tracker/Incorrect blocking.
+* Missed ad or tracker/Incorrect blocking:

 <img src="https://cdn.adguard.com/public/Adguard/kb/newscreenshots/Techsupp/android1en.png" width="350"/>

-5. After you've filled in the form, an issue on [GitHub](https://github.com/AdguardTeam/AdguardFilters/issues) will be created automatically.
+*.
+After you've filled in the form, an issue on [GitHub](https://github.com/AdguardTeam/AdguardFilters/issues) will be created automatically.
 There will also be a link to monitor progress towards the solution of your problem.

-2) [Report to GitHub](agrd.io/report) (All settings have to be entered manually).

 <a id="MAC"></a>

 ### **MAC**

-The complaint can be sent in two ways:

-1) Using [AdGuard Assistant](https://uploads.adguard.com/Chinaskifgjv7.png) (By default shown in the right lower corner of a browser);
+* Open [AdGuard Assistant](https://uploads.adguard.com/Chinaskifgjv7.png) (By default shown in the right lower corner of a browser);

 * Нit **Report the website**, as shown in the screenshot: